alessbell/aless.co/content/blog/gatsby-wasm-plugin/index.md

 ## Conclusion

-This was a fun and unexpected introduction to solving a real world problem with emerging tech that I remain fascinated by.
+This was a fun and unexpected introduction to solving a real world problem with emerging tech I remain fascinated by.

 A few takeaways/reminders: